Etraph/Etraph/README.md

 # Ethan Raphael
 Welcome to my GitHub.
-I am currently a student at **Ecole Centrale de Marseille** and **University of Amsterdam**, pursuiing my gap year with a focus on mathematical and computational finance, quantitative research and machine learning.
+I am currently student at **Ecole Centrale de Marseille**, formerly at the **University of Amsterdam**, pursuing my gap year with a focus on mathematical and computational finance, quantitative research and machine learning.
+For the next few months, I will be honing my Python dev skills through an internship at the Natixis CIB Risk Framework department in Paris.
 My projects explore applied financial mathematics and their market reality, as well as their the intersection between machine learning, quantitative trading and risk management.

 ---